griffithlab/GenVisR/README.md

 We also encourage users to report bugs and suggest enhancements to GenVisR on the github issue page available [here](https://github.com/griffithlab/GenVisR/issues):

-To install the latest development version of GenVisR:
+To install the latest development version of GenVisR (not recommended for most users):

 ```R
 # install and load devtools package